contentauth/c2pa-python/docs/usage.md

 ### Migrating from load_settings

 The `load_settings()` function that set settings in a thread-local fashion is deprecated.
-Replace it with `Settings` and `Context` usage to propagate configurations:
+Replace it with `Settings` and `Context` usage to propagate configurations (do not mix legacy and new APIs):

 ```py
 # Before: